yanglinz/personal-site/src/posts/using-honeycomb/index.md

     bars = BarSerializer(many=True, read_only=True)
 ```

-When you have nested serializers, DRF will be lazy by default, making a database
+When you have nested serializers, DRF will be lazy by default, creating distinct
-request in a loop.
+queries in a loop.
 The fix here is to explicitly tell Django to prefetch related
 fields.
 There's a much better explanation of the problem and the fix
 [here](http://ses4j.github.io/2015/11/23/optimizing-slow-django-rest-framework-performance/).